 |Location:||Alabama, United States|

-The University of North Alabama is located in Florence, Alabama, on the banks of the Tennessee River and enjoys a rich culinary, historical, and musical heritage, along with a thriving arts movement.
-Educational and recreation opportunities abound.
+The University of North Alabama is located in Florence, Alabama, on the banks of the Tennessee River in the Shoals region of northwest Alabama.
+The area enjoys a rich historical and musical heritage, along with a thriving arts movement.
+For more information, see https://www.visitflorenceal.com/.